Collinsville

 What are some of the major infrastructure and planning changes likely to influence the Collinsville SA2?

-Key infrastructure and planning changes likely to influence the Collinsville SA2 include: Bowen Basin Gas Pipeline (Under Assessment); Collinsville Green Energy Hub (Planning); Burdekin Falls Dam Raising and Improvement (Under Assessment); Whitsunday Paradise (Approved); and Bowen Industrial Estate Development (Approved).
+Key infrastructure and planning changes likely to influence the Collinsville SA2 include: Bowen Basin Gas Pipeline (Under Assessment); Collinsville Green Energy Hub (Planning); Burdekin Falls Dam Raising and Improvement (Under Assessment); Whitsunday Paradise (Construction); and Bowen Industrial Estate Development (Approved).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Collinsville SA2?